 Preparing for your first time cycling in the mountains can be tricky in our flat little country.
 But with some good tips, you will succeed!
-In this blog, our explorer Nynke tells how she prepared for a cycling trip to Molveno in northern Italy.
+In this blog, our explorer Nynke gives you some tips for first-time mountain cycling.
+She tells how she prepared for a cycling trip to Molveno in northern Italy.
+If you go for the mountains then, the Dolomites are also the real deal.

 Text and photos: Nynke Cuperus

-At that time, I will have a number of rides of around 100 kilometres in my legs, because at the beginning of June I will participate in the 235-kilometre Cycling City Tour.
+At that time, I will have a number of rides of around 100 kilometres in my legs, as I will be taking part in the 235-kilometre Cycle City Tour.
 In addition, the 115-kilometre Tour version of the Vuelta is scheduled for mid-August.
 So kilometres I do well, but to train altitude metres I have to put in a bit more effort.
 About the 2022 Elfstedentocht and the hell that was, you can read more here.

 Where can I make altimeters in and around the Netherlands?